novius/novius_onlinemediafiles/novius_docs/readme.txt

         }

-    After, that, your provider is ready, you can use it into your crud in two ways :
+    After, that, your provider is ready, you can use it into your CRUD in two ways :

-    * For multiple media, you need to add a field with a custom field name.
-The 'provider_relation' option is needed with the relation.
-Note that you can use this configuration without the multiple option.
+    * For handling multiple online medias you must add a field with a custom field name and set the 'provider_relation' option filled with the relation name (note that you can use this configuration without the multiple option) :

-        $config['fields']['custom_online_medias'] = array(
+        $config['fields']['custom_online_medias'] = array( // Do not use the name of the relation or the provider otherwise it may not work
             'label' => __('Online medias'),
             'renderer' => 'Novius\OnlineMediaFiles\Renderer_Media',
             'renderer_options' => array(